A series of seasonal seminars for the

 Description:

-This workshop is where artists and makers begin to visualise and formulate their concepts externally, before committing to more laborious and expensive 3D outcomes.
+This exciting NEW workshop shows how artists and makers begin to visualise and formulate their ideas, before committing to more laborious and expensive 3D outcomes.

-The Workshop emphasises mark-making skills as the key to effective creative communication.
+Emphasising mark-making (drawing) skills as the key to effective creative communication.

 Time: 6-9pm